 - Relative economic diversification

-- Free trade agreements with Central America and the United States (CAFTA-DR), as well as with Mexico, the EU, and South Korea, and member of the customs union with Guatemala and Honduras
+- Free Trade Agreements with Central America and the United States (CAFTA-DR), as well as with Mexico and the EU, member of the customs union with Guatemala and Honduras, and with South Korea

 - High crime and insecurity linked to drug trafficking

 - Lack of natural resources